 - 1.1 (forming verbs) cause to resemble.‘Americanize’

-- 3.1 Cause to resemble.
+- 1.1 (forming verbs) cause to resemble.

 From French -iser, via late Latin -izare from Greek verbs ending in -izein.

 In this article we explore how to impress employers with a spot-on CV.